xycxz/xycxz.github.io/_posts/2025-07-31-mysql-docker.md

 ## Objective

-Today I will be explaining how to configure a MySQL database and how to also connect it to our web application.
+Today I will be explaining how to configure a MySQL database and how to connect it to our [web](https://xycxz.github.io/apache2-docker/) application.
 I will also introduce a code flaw on purpose to show how lack of input validation and sanitization can lead to unwanted consequences (SQL injection).

 To make this even easier to visualise, I will create a separate container that will be running `phpMyAdmin`, so we can have a GUI for the database.
-This is the last post I am doing before starting implementing `Docker Compose` and `AWS`.
+This is the last post I am doing before starting implementing `Docker Compose` and `AWS` on this project.
 ## First Steps

-Like usual, we will start downloading the official image of the services we want to configure.
+Like usual, we will start downloading the image of the services we want to configure.
 In my case I will be using version `9.4` for [MySQL](https://hub.docker.com/_/mysql) and version `5.2-apache` for [phpMyAdmin](https://hub.docker.com/_/phpmyadmin).
-To make sure that our containers can communicate to each other using DNS resolution and in a separate network, I will create a custom bridge network using the following command:
+To make sure that our containers can communicate to each other using DNS resolution and in a separate network (not the deafult bridge network created by Docker), I will create a custom bridge network using the following command:

 ```bash
 docker network create <NETWORK-NAME>
 ```

-**Note**: All this process will be simplified when we implement Docker Compose on this project.
+**Note**: All this process will be simplified when we implement `Docker Compose`.
 Nonetheless, understanding how networking works between containers is a crucial fundamental skill, which is why we are doing it manually first.

 ![network_output.png](network_output.png)

 Now we can launch both containers and give them the names that we want.
-Because they will share the same custom network that enables DNS resolution, it will be easy for us to locate the correct containers by their names.
+Because they will share the same custom network that enables DNS resolution, it will be easy for us to locate the containers by their names.
 ## Launching and Connecting the Services

 For now, we won't be diving into the configuration files but rather making sure both our services are working as expected so then we can configure them as we want.
 For this, we will start by running both containers as we usually do: